9 Fun Things to do in Valladolid, Mexico

 How to Get to Valladolid, Mexico

-Centrally located in the Yucatan Peninsula, Valladolid is easy to get to by car or ADO bus.
-90 miles west of the Riviera Maya, it takes less than two hours to drive to Valladolid from the closest airports of Merida and Cancun.
+Centrally located in the Yucatan Peninsula, Valladolid is easy to get to by car or bus.
+It takes less than two hours to drive to Valladolid from the closest airports of Merida and Cancun.
 And less than an hour from Tulum and Playa del Carmen.

-You can take a bus to Valladolid from Cancun, Playa del Carmen, Tulum, or Merida.
-While you can only buy tickets online with a Mexican credit card, you can check the ADO bus schedule and buy a ticket when you arrive.
-The ADO buses in Mexico are clean, comfortable, and have a bathroom.
+You can book bus to Valladolid online from Cancun, Playa del Carmen, Tulum, or Merida.
+The buses in Mexico are clean, comfortable, and have a bathroom.
 But wear warm clothes because the AC is ice cold.

 Did you discover new things to do in Valladolid?
 Save it for Later!